Acethu/Project-Euler/README.md

 ]
 ```

-You also have to apply the Layout to your Window like this:
+After creating a Layout, you also have to apply it to your Window:
 ```python
 window = Window("Name", layout)
 ```